aoanla/aoanla.github.io/posts/2020/04/RollerDerbyFamily2020/index.rst

 Exchange
 _________

 An unusual special rule, which we've seen used in a small number of "fun games", and is also a component of the recently publicised "`Roller Derby X`_", is *exchange*.
-Rather than having skaters assigned to the track for an entire jam, *exhange* allows them to "tap out", swapping with another skater on their roster, whilst the jam continues.
+Rather than having skaters assigned to the track for an entire jam, *exchange* allows them to "tap out", swapping with another skater on their roster, whilst the jam continues.

 .. _Roller Derby X:

+Unfortunately, the planned public demo of Roller D

 We'd expect rulesets implementing exchange to require more Officials than rulesets without, as the exchange process will require its own monitoring.